 That PG Rating

+Is Mary Poppins Returns safe for kids?
+Kid-friendly?
 Mary Poppins Returns has been rated PG for “mild thematic elements and brief action.”
 As per usual, the PG rating can be vastly different just this year – anywhere from Incredibles 2 to Christopher Robin.
 But here’s where that ONE scene comes into play.
-And parents, take note.
+And parents, take note of this Mary Poppins Returns age rating.

 Language: NONE.
 This makes me SO incredibly happy.
 To see that Mary Poppins hasn’t aged or changed her mannerisms is relieving.
 And thankfully, the rest of London was on board too.